matthew-scherf/Only-One/README.md

 Response:

 1. Wrong Domain: Gödel's theorems apply to sufficiently powerful arithmetic systems.
-This system operates in higher-order logic (Isabelle/HOL) which is *semantically complete*—every valid formula is provable.
+This system operates in higher-order logic (Isabelle/HOL) which is semantically complete, every valid formula is provable.

 2. Different Purpose: The incompleteness theorems concern what can be proved within a system about arithmetic truths, not what is logically consistent or what admits valid models.
 The system makes no claims about proving all mathematical truths; it makes specific metaphysical claims that follow from its axioms.